 - BioStats 841: Protein Bioinformatics F Lebeda; M Olson

-- ChemBE 416: Current Topics in Protein Structure Prediction Jeffrey Gray
+- ChemBE 414/614: Protein Structure Prediction and Design Jeffrey Gray

 - ECE 610: Computational Genomics M Ermolaeva